naston70/jeremys-it-lab/34.Standard.ACLs/other-sources/ocg/tcp-ip.md

 #### User Datagram Protocol

 UDP provides a service for applications to exchange messages.
-Unlike TCP, UDP is connectionless and provides no reliability, no windowing, no reordering of the received data and no segmentation of large chunks of data
+Unlike TCP, UDP is connectionless and provides no reliability, no windowing, no reordering of the received data and no segmentation of large chunks of data.

+UDP data transfer differs from TCP data transfer in that no reordering or recovery is accomplished.
+Apps that use UDP are tolerant of the lost data or have some mechanism to recover lost data.